 - It offers a galore of customizable chart types.

 - A wide range of data import options, including databases and spreadsheets, are available.

 - Although ChartBlocks claims to allow creating charts “in a few simple clicks,” using the API, it is not so.
 Doing the same is bound to be difficult than using automated means to do the same offered by other data visualization tools.

 - No mapping capability.

 Owing to the exponential growth in data and information, there is no scarcity of data visualization tools.
 It is, however, essential to choose one that is relevant to your needs.

-You probably don’t want to compromise with your options, especially when there’s so many of them available.
-Free data visualization tools are usually enough to fulfil personal/hobby projects.
+You probably don’t want to compromise with your options, especially when there are so many of them available.
+Free data visualization tools are usually enough to fulfill personal/hobby projects.

-Nonetheless, there are several premium options available, too, for meeting commercial/organizational requirements.
+Nonetheless, there are several premium options available, too, for meeting commercial and organizational requirements.
 Thankfully, many of them feature free trials to let the user check whether it is the tool that they’ve been looking for or not.